ifatro/purePursuit/README.md

 * The steps of the simulation are as follows:

 a.
 SimulatedTrackingLookAheadPoint1.SetLocalizationErr(true/false)
-    - set INS noise (default = false)
+    - sets the INS noise (default = false)

 b.
 SimulatedTrackingLookAheadPoint1.CalcLookAheadCoord(*)
-    - calcultes lookahead point in path.
+    - calculates the lookahead point in path.

 c.
 Honda.basicCarTrack.calcWheelAngCmd(*)  - calculates  wheel angle command.

 d.
-Honda.carServo.fullServo(*) - calculates transfer function from servo command to physical servo.
+Honda.carServo.fullServo(*) - calculates the transfer function from the servo command to the physical servo.

 e.
 Honda.updateCarDynamics()   - updates the dynamics of the car.